Chirality, confinement and dimensionality govern re-entrant transitions in active matter: A trapped Chiral ABP in 2D

 It reveals that the zeroth-order term is independent of $\Omega$, while the next term, $+\mathcal{O}(\Omega^2)$, drives the negative excess kurtosis towards zero.
 This behavior is depicted in Fig.~\ref{fig2}(b) across a range of trap stiffness values, from $\beta=0.15$ to $\beta=10^4$ traps.
 As $\beta$ increases, the range of $\Omega$ with constant negative kurtosis broadens.
 Under weak trapping, positive kurtosis surfaces at moderate chirality, while in the $\Omega \to \infty$ limit, $\tilde{\cal{K}}_{\rm st}$ vanishes as $-\Omega^{-4}$.

-{\bf Phase diagram:} Fig.~\ref{fig2}(c) shows a {\it phase diagram} in the $\Omega-\beta$ plane, highlighting the transition between passive (equilibrium-like) and active phases based on deviations from Gaussian statistics.
-While there is no true phase transition in this single-particle system, the diagram reveals a re-entrant crossover, shifting from passive to active and back to passive phases as trap stiffness increases.
-We identify three phases based on steady-state excess kurtosis: negative kurtosis defines the active phase (red) with a symmetric bimodal distribution with off-center peaks; vanishing kurtosis corresponds to the passive phase (blue) with a Gaussian-like distribution; and small positive kurtosis indicates another active phase (green) with a weakly heavy-tailed distribution, unique to chiral ABPs and absent in trapped achiral ABPs~\cite{Chaudhuri2021}.
+{\bf Phase diagram:} Fig.~\ref{fig2}(c) shows a {\it phase diagram} in the $\Omega-\beta$ plane, highlighting the transition between Gaussian (equilibrium-like) and non-Gaussian phases based on deviations from Gaussian statistics.
+While there is no true phase transition in this single-particle system, the diagram reveals a re-entrant crossover, shifting from Gaussian-like to non-Gaussian and back to Gaussian-like phases as trap stiffness increases.
+We identify three phases based on steady-state excess kurtosis: negative kurtosis defines the active phase (red) with a symmetric bimodal distribution with off-center peaks; vanishing kurtosis corresponds to the phase (blue) with a Gaussian-like distribution; and small positive kurtosis indicates another active phase (green) with a weakly heavy-tailed distribution, unique to chiral ABPs and absent in trapped achiral ABPs~\cite{Chaudhuri2021}.
 The solid line represents $\tilde{\cal{K}}_{\rm st} = 0$, separating negative and positive kurtosis.